-AHW's investment in this funding opportunity will total approximately \$1 million to support meritorious projects.
+AHW's investment in this funding opportunity for community-led proposals will total approximately \$1 million to support meritorious projects.
 The exact number of awards will depend on the merit of proposals received.
 Successful projects will demonstrate an appropriate budget and timeframe for their proposed scope of work.
 Applicants will be required to provide a detailed budget with justification for all personnel and project expenses.
-Project budget requests are limited to \$50,000 maximum and project durations are limited to 12 months maximum.
+Budget requests on community-led applications from community organizations are limited to \$50,000 maximum and project durations are limited to 12 months maximum.
+If approved for funding, funds for the MCW academic partner will be separate from and in addition to the community partner budget.

-- Project personnel salaries supported by AHW awards are subject to the applicable NIH salary cap at the project start date. - The MCW PI and at least one representative of the community partner is required to contribute effort to the project for the full award period. - Award personnel may cost-share their effort with support from their departments or entities.
-Costsharing may support any or all salary put forth.
-AHW funds may not be used to cost-share effort on any other work. - AHW awards should not fund relatives/significant others of the MCW PI unless the MCW PI can provide a written justification for how the relative's scientific or technical expertise is required to complete the award/project's aims.
-It is the responsibility of the MCW PI to disclose the relationships and provide written justification at time of application and request of personnel changes and indicate whether or not an evaluative relationship exists between the MCW PI and relative.
-MCW PIs are encouraged to refer to MCW Policy HR.EE.110 for further detail. - All personnel support must be justified, and specific project roles outlined in the budget justification.
+• Project personnel salaries supported by AHW awards are subject to the applicable NIH salary cap at the project start date.

+- At least one representative of the community partner is required to contribute effort to the project for the full award period. - Award personnel may cost-share their effort with support from their entity.
+Cost-sharing may support any or all salary put forth.
+AHW funds may not be used to cost-share effort on any other work. - All personnel support must be justified, and specific project roles outlined in the budget justification.
 AHW funds cannot support general operational activities.